piever/Sass.jl/README.md

 - `omit_source_map_url`: disable sourceMappingUrl in css output
 - `source_map_embed`: embed sourceMappingUrl as data uri
 - `source_map_contents`: embed include contents in maps
+- `source_map_file_urls`: create file urls for sources
 - `source_map_root`: pass-through as sourceRoot property
 - `is_indented_syntax_src`: treat source_string as sass (as opposed to scss)
 - `include_paths` (`AbstractString` or `AbstractArray{<:AbstractString}`)
 - `plugin_paths` (`AbstractString` or `AbstractArray{<:AbstractString}`)
 - `indent`: string to be used for indentation
 - `linefeed`: string to be used to for line feeds
+- `input_path`: the input path is used for source map generating.
+It can be used to define something with string compilation or to overload the input file path.
+It is set to "stdin" for data contexts and to the input file on file contexts.
+- `output_path`: the output path is used for source map generating.
+LibSass will not write to this file, it is just used to create information in source-maps etc.
 - `precision`: precision for outputting fractional numbers

 ## Using the libsass API